dotexe1337/LFSInstaller/README.md

 ```

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under MIT License.
 See the [LICENSE] file for details.